raphaelaugustb/typing-theme/README.md

 Contributions are always welcome.

 There's a bunch of ways you can contribute to this project, like by:
-- :electric_plug: Making a port of this theme for another apps
+- Making a port of this theme for another apps
-- :wave: Requesting a port
+- Requesting a port
-- :beetle: Reporting a bug
+- Reporting a bug
-- :page_facing_up: Improving this documentation
+- Improving this documentation
-- :rotating_light: Sharing this project and recommending it to your friends
+- Sharing this project and recommending it to your friends
-- :dollar: Supporting this project on Patreon
+- Supporting this project on Patreon
-- :bug: Funding an issue on IssueHunt
+- Funding an issue on IssueHunt
-- :star2: Dropping a star on this repository
+- Dropping a star on this repository
-- :thumbsup: Voting on ProductHunt
+- Voting on ProductHunt